jsdclxvi/Reforestation/README.md

-## The rotation of earth really makes my day.
+## I'd like to start a diet, but I've got too much on my plate right now.